Do you have a question about Asian Aid? Click on the tabs below:

 At Asian Aid we believe hope finds its truest expression when given and received in community.
-That’s why our mission of ‘giving hope by fostering permanent positive change in the lives of disadvantaged children and communities’ happens in collaboration with donors and supporters, with implementing partners, with churches and with governments.
+That’s why our mission of ‘giving hope by fostering permanent positive change in the lives of disadvantaged children and communities’ happens in collaboration with our donors and supporters, our implementing partners, our churches and governments both in Australia and abroad.

-Our mission is about empowerment for today and hope for the future.
+Our mission is about empowering children today and giving them hope for the future.

 What is Asian Aid’s relationship to the Seventh-day Adventist Church?

-Asian Aid believes in the potential of the Seventh-day Adventist education system, and works with the Church, as an independent and supporting ministry, in helping deliver quality education.
-We cooperate closely with the Church in seeking to empower people – regardless of religious affiliation or belief – to meet the needs of the poor, as Jesus did.
+Asian Aid believes in the potential of the Seventh-day Adventist education system and we work alongside of the Church as an independent and supporting ministry.
+We cooperate closely with the Church in seeking to empower people, particularly vulnerable children – regardless of religious affiliation or belief – and meet the needs of the poor, as Jesus did.

 What is Asian Aid’s relationship to the Adventist Development and Relief Agency (ADRA)?

 Asian Aid is an accredited, supporting ministry of the Seventh-day Adventist Church, whereas ADRA is the church’s official development and relief agency.
 Asian Aid endorses ADRA’s ministry and seeks to collaborate with ADRA if and when possible.